CSUN-MS-BANA/culminating-project-group-6/WEEK3/SQL_Queries.md

-    Series_Code TEXT NOT NULL,               -- Unique identifier for each indicator (Primary Key) Year INTEGER NOT NULL,                   -- Year (e.g., 2021, 2022, 2023) (Primary Key) Country_Code TEXT NOT NULL,              -- Foreign key referencing the Countries table Country_Name TEXT NOT NULL,              -- Name of the country Series_Name TEXT NOT NULL,               -- Description of the indicator Value REAL,                              -- Corresponding numerical value for that year PRIMARY KEY (Series_Code, Year),         -- Composite Primary Key (Unique per indicator & year)
+    Series_Code TEXT NOT NULL,               -- Unique identifier for each indicator (Primary Key) Year INTEGER NOT NULL,                   -- Year (e.g., 2021, 2022, 2023) (Primary Key) Country_Code TEXT NOT NULL,              -- Foreign key referencing the Countries table Series_Name TEXT NOT NULL,               -- Description of the indicator Value REAL,                              -- Corresponding numerical value for that year PRIMARY KEY (Series_Code, Year),         -- Composite Primary Key (Unique per indicator & year)